Gifts

 BudgetBest GiftWhy

-$60–$100Court shoes or upgrade paddleThe upgrade most players skip too long
+$103–$155Court shoes (K-Swiss or Skechers women's)The upgrade most players skip too long

 What NOT to Buy

 Wood paddles — They show up in big-box stores and on Amazon for $15–25.
-They're heavy, stiff, and will make the game less enjoyable.
-Any composite paddle is better.
+Heavy, stiff, and will make the game less enjoyable.
+Any composite paddle from a real brand is better.

-Generic sports bags — Tennis bags and racquet bags have compartments in the wrong places for pickleball gear.
-A proper pickleball bag isn't much more expensive and is much more practical.
+Generic sports bags — Tennis and racket bags have compartments in the wrong places for pickleball gear.
+A dedicated pickleball bag isn't much more expensive and is far more useful.

-Apparel without knowing her style — Pickleball apparel is a real category (moisture-wicking shirts, skirts with pockets, sun sleeves) but sizing and style preferences vary wildly.
-Unless you know her size and taste well, stick to gear.
+Apparel without knowing her style — Pickleball apparel is a real category (moisture-wicking skirts, sun sleeves, court tops) but sizing and style vary wildly.
+Unless you know her size and taste, stick to gear.

 Frequently Asked Questions